yhcho0405/Libft/README.md

 ### **memory**
 - [`memset`](./Libft/ft_memset.c)
+    - Writes len bytes of value c (converted to an unsigned char) to the string b.
 - [`bzero`](./Libft/ft_bzero.c)
+    - Writes n zeroed bytes to the string s.
+    - If n is zero, bzero() does nothing.
 - [`memcpy`](./Libft/ft_memcpy.c)
+    - Copies n bytes from memory area src to memory area dst.
+    - If dst and src overlap, behavior is undefined.
+Applications in which dst and src might overlap should use memmove(3) instead.
 - [`memccpy`](./Libft/ft_memccpy.c)
+    - Copies bytes from string src to string dst.
+    - If the character c (as converted to an unsigned char) occurs in the string src, the copy stops and a pointer to the byte after the copy of c in the string dst is returned.     - Otherwise, n bytes are copied, and a NULL pointer is returned.
 - [`memmove`](./Libft/ft_memmove.c)
+    - Copies len bytes from string src to string dst.
+The two strings may overlap; the copy is always done in a non-destructive manner.
 - [`memchr`](./Libft/ft_memchr.c)
+    - Locates the first occurrence of c (converted to an unsigned char) in string s.
 - [`memcmp`](./Libft/ft_memcmp.c)
+    - Compares byte string s1 against byte string s2.
+Both strings are assumed to be n bytes long.
 - [`calloc`](./Libft/ft_calloc.c)
+    - Contiguously allocates enough space for count objects that are size bytes of memory each and returns a pointer to the allocated memory.
+     - The allocated memory is filled with bytes of value zero.

 ### **string**